• Home

 The exam is due Friday, 4 April, 11.59 p.m., via Brightspace.
 4-6 pp. for undegrads, 10-12 for grads.
 Late papers = F. Strictly enforced, non-negotiable.
 I’m more than happy to discuss your paper or writing at any time possible.
 Email is fine, and the office is better.
 The best news is that you may REVISE this paper, the revision due at any time before the due date for the final take-home exam-paper.
 Required: for revision, conference.
 Like your grade and attendance, non-negotiable.

-What elements in the canto you presented to the class can you relate to the rest of The Faerie Queene, Book I?
+Concentrate on the canto you understand and appreciate best and relate it to the rest of The Faerie Queene, Book I

 SPECS